Krounet/botKrounet_example/README.md

 In this application, an Arduino detects when a button is pushed and send a message.
 A python script recovers this message via a serial communication between the Arduino and a PC.
 Then, the python script is connected to a bot that tweet a message on twitter.

-For the tests, my twitter bot is @BotKrounet
+You can find my personnal twitter bot at https://twitter.com/BotKrounet to watch my fascinating "wanderings" :).